-- minor infringements can be recorded as an IRS. - Learning Community Units (LCUs) write daily observation notes on each student - recording more serious incidents on an Incident Report Sheet. - Senior Management Team meet at the end of the school day to review and record the IRS 'pinks' and sanctions imposed by the staff involved and decide upon any further sanctions in line with this policy. - further discussion takes place in the form of a daily meeting between SMT and LCU managers.
-Actions, sanctions and support interventions are planned and recorded. - IRS 'pinks'decisions are transferred to Learning Community Unit staff and entered into a computer based behaviour matrix, which is then used to inform an individual behaviour management programme, or pastoral support programme.
-This recording will also enable the Leadership Group to monitor trends across LCUs, year groups and key stages. - incidents of racial abuse, bullying or harassment are specifically recorded.
-(See Racial Incident Policy and Anti-Bullying Guidance)
+- minor infringements can be recorded as an Incident Report Sheet (IRS) - Tutors and Hub Leads/staff write daily observation notes on each student - · recording more serious incidents on an Incident Report Sheet - Senior Management Team meet at the end of the school day to review and record the Incident Report Sheets (IRS's) and sanctions imposed by the staff involved and decide upon any further sanctions in line with this policy. - further discussion takes place in the form of a daily meeting between Senior Management Team and Tutors and Hub Leads.
+Actions, sanctions and support interventions are planned and recorded. - Incident Report Sheet (IRS) decisions are transferred to Hub staff and entered into a computer based behaviour matrix, which is then used to inform an individual behaviour management programme, or pastoral support programme.
+This recording will also enable the Leadership Group to monitor trends across Hubs, year groups and key stages. - incidents of racial abuse, bullying or harassment are specifically recorded.
+(See Racial Incident Policy and Anti-Bullying Guidance) - any incident which has required the escorting, moving or handling of a student is recorded on numbered Physical Intervention Record Sheets and reported immediately to the Senior Management

-- any incident which has required the escorting, moving or handling of a student is recorded on numbered Physical Intervention Record Sheets5 (Appendix 3 'Yellow') and reported immediately to the Senior Management. - 11.
-All members of staff have realistic expectations of the students in their care: - understanding that incidents of inappropriate behaviour are a normal part of child development as students explore the boundaries of what is permissible and that all behaviour is a form of communication. - helping students to understand that staff care enough to let them know if and when this behaviour becomes unacceptable - guiding is reinforced with consistent praise and sanctions - displaying expectations and rewards throughout the school.
+11. All members of staff have realistic expectations of the students in their care:

+- understanding that incidents of inappropriate behaviour are a normal part of child development as students explore the boundaries of what is permissible and that all behaviour is a form of communication - helping students to understand that staff care enough to let them know if and when this behaviour becomes unacceptable - guiding is reinforced with consistent praise and sanctions - displaying expectations and rewards throughout the school